Police and Crime Panel

 The actions, decisions and performance of the Police and Crime Commissioner (PCC) are scrutinised by the Police and Crime Panel for the Thames Valley.

 The Police and Crime Panel is responsible for the scrutiny of the Police and Crime Commissioner.
 The panel is made up of 18 local councillors (one from each of the local authorities in the Force area) and two independent co-opted members.
-The lead authority that provides support to the Police and Crime Panel is Buckinghamshire County Council.
+The lead authority that provides support to the Police and Crime Panel is South Bucks District Council.

 Panels have a range of powers to help them carry out their function and specific responsibilities relating to the PCC's Police and Crime Plan and Annual Report.
 These include: